-I thought this ship was massive when we first boarded, but after spending a day at sea, it's starting to feel quite small.
-While dinner was a fully seated experience, breakfast and lunch were served buffet style.
+I thought this ship was massive when we first boarded, but after spending a day at sea, it's feeling quite small.
+While the restaurant offered a fully seated experience for dinner, they served breakfast and lunch buffet style.

-Given my recent adventures, I found myself looking for security cameras in every room we went.
-The main dining area only had cameras where the cooks were positioned.
+Given my recent adventures, I looked for security cameras in every room we went.
+Cameras were only in the main dining area where guests sat and the kitchen where food was prepared.

 In the middle of the ship, there were a few shops.
 We walked into the first one in sight.
 “Doesn’t this dress look amazing on me?”
 Syd held a dress in front of her.

-I reached for the tag and looked at the price.
-“Not for this price it doesn’t.”
+I reached for the tag.
+“Not at this price, it doesn’t.”

-Syd made a frown, then looked at the tag; her expression changed, and her eyes grew wide.
+Syd made a frown, then looked at the tag; her expression changed to shock, and her eyes grew wide.
 “Oh yeah, I look horrific in this.
 What was I thinking!”
-We both snickered as she put the dress back.
+We both laughed as she put the dress back.
 As we left, I noticed that there were cameras strategically placed around the cashiers and the most expensive items.

 Leaving the store, we walked past a large display; there was a digital board displaying tonight’s events.
 “Oh, look!
 Before trivia, there’s a cocktail mixer; we should go!”

 “You want to meet more strange people?
-I’ve surely had my fill with that guy last night.”
+I’ve surely had my fill of that guy last night.”
 I chuckled.

 “Sure, we can check it out, but I want to hit the pool before we go to lunch.”
-I started to walk towards the elevator.
+I walked towards the elevator.
 Each hallway has a single camera at the end of each corridor.
 The outside of the boat was similar; there was a single camera outside each balcony, which would allow security to see down the entire corridor.

 What am I doing?
 I solve one murder, and now I’m some trained detective.
 No one is getting murdered on this wonderful boat.
 The only thing I need to worry about is relaxing and spending time with Syd.

-“Ugh, you still want to go to that thing.
-Do we really need to go?
+“Ugh, you still want to go to that thing?
+Do we have to go?
 I was hoping after all this you’d be ready for a nap.”
 I said.
 Taking the towel off my face.
-Syd was much more of a sauna person than me; I’d always preferred the cold.
+While Syd enjoyed the heat of the sauna, I preferred the cryotherapy.

 “Of course!
 I’ve always wanted to find another couple and go on couple trips with them.
 I want to at least try to find them while we’re here.”
 Syd put her book down and looked over at me.